-Our lab strives to understand the human immune response to malaria and HIV — the pathogens that cause the most childhood morbidity and mortality worldwide — and to harness this knowledge to improve vaccines, prevention strategies, and immunomodulatory therapies.
-Through this work, we aspire to train and support the career development of the next generation of global health and scientific leaders.
+Our lab strives to understand the human immune response to malaria — a leading cause of childhood morbidity and mortality worldwide — and to harness this knowledge to improve vaccines, prevention strategies, and immunomodulatory therapies.
+The lab is also interested in how T cells respond to pathogen-derived antigens encountered during gestation and infancy (e.g. placental malaria, congenital CMV).

 Our main interest is human immunity to malaria caused by P. falciparum, a pathogen that has co-evolved with humans for millenia.
 Projects currently underway include the identification of key antigenic targets during liver-stage P. falciparum infection, interactions between innate and adaptive lymphocytes, and the role of immunoregulation in subverting the development of protective immunity and following malaria infection or vaccination.
 We use samples and data from cohorts of women, infants, and children to characterize the antimalarial immune response using high parameter technologies (scRNAseq, TCRseq, flow/mass/spectral cytometry), and collaborate with leading malaria epidemiologists to correlate immune parameters with clinical outcomes in well-characterized cohorts.

 T cells in the fetus and infant